Landlord Licensing Scheme

 Saving your application

-There is the facility to save pending applications.
+If you need to, you can save your pending applications part way through.
 This may be necessary so certificates etc. can be obtained.

 Please note pending applications are only kept on the system for 90 days from the initial submission date, after this time the software automatically deletes the information.